National Ocean Service (NOS), National Oceanic and Atmospheric Administration (NOAA), Department of Commerce

 NOAA expects each applicant will request between $75,000 and $300,000 annually.

-Pre- and final applications should use an anticipated start date of October 1, 2018.
-The period of performance for projects in this program is ordinarily up to 24 months.
+Fund is for up to two years.
+Funding after the first year generally depends on future Congressional appropriations, NOAA/CRCP priorities, and recipient performance in the first year(s) of the award.
+Pre- and final applications should use an anticipated start date of October 1, 2020.
+The period of performance for projects in this program should be up to 24 months.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.